STMicroelectronics/STM32CubeWL/CONTRIBUTING.md

-## Contributing guide
+# Contributing guide

-This document serves as a checklist before contributing to this repository.
-It includes links to read up on if topics are unclear to you.

-This guide mainly focuses on steps to be followed to submit an issue or a pull-request.
+This guide serves as a checklist before contributing to this repository.
+It mainly focuses on the steps to follow to submit an issue or a pull-request.

+## 1. Issues

-### 1. Before opening an issue
+### 1.1 Before opening an issue

-Please check the following boxes before posting an issue:
+Please check the following points before posting an issue:
-- [ ] `Make sure you are using the latest commit (major releases are tagged, but corrections are available as new commits).`
+* Make sure you are using the latest commit (major releases are tagged, but corrections are available as new commits).
-- [ ] `Make sure your issue is a question/feedback/suggestions RELATED TO the software provided in this repository.` Otherwise, it should be submitted to the ST Community under the MCU topic [page](https://community.st.com/s/topic/0TO0X000000BSqSWAW/stm32-mcus).
+* Make sure your issue is a question/feedback/suggestions **related to** the software provided in this repository.
+Otherwise, please refer to section [3](CONTRIBUTING.md#3-support-requests-and-questions) below.
-- [ ] `Make sure your issue is not already reported/fixed on GitHub or discussed on a previous issue.` Please refer to this [dashboard](https://github.com/orgs/STMicroelectronics/projects/2) for the list of issues and pull-requests.
+* Make sure your issue is not already reported/fixed on GitHub or discussed on a previous issue.
 Do not forget to browse into the **closed** issues.

-### 2. Posting the issue
+### 1.2 Posting the issue

-When you have checked the previous boxes.
-You will find two templates for issues (Bug Report or Other Issue) available in the **Issues** tab of the repository.
+When you have checked the previous points, create a new report from the **Issues** tab of this repository.
+A template is available [here](../../issues/new/choose) to help you report the issue you are facing or the enhancement you would like to propose.

-### 3. Pull Requests
+## 2. Pull Requests

+### 2.1 Before opening a pull-request

 STMicrolectronics is happy to receive contributions from the community, based on an initial Contributor License Agreement (CLA) procedure.